Simple Graphics [1/15]

 disc(700, 400, 50, /green);

-To draw a vertical line of discs, the second coordinate (commonly named y ) of the disc function call is changing.
+To draw a vertical line of discs, the second coordinate (commonly named y ) of the disc statement is changing.

-What happens when you change the first argument (i.e. the value 300) in the disc function call?
-Try several values in range from 0 to 700.
+1. What happens when you change the first argument (i.e. the value 300) in the disc statement?
+Try several values in the range from 0 to 700.

 Answer